FrancisBanville/ms_interpreting_probabilities/README.md

 $P_{M_1}(i \rightarrow j) = P_{M_0}(i \rightarrow j)$.
-On the other hand, local ecological networks scale both spatially and temporally since interactions have more opportunities to be realized and observed in a larger area and duration (e.g., more individuals, more trait variations, more chance of encounter;
+On the other hand, local ecological networks scale both spatially and temporally since interactions have more opportunities to be realized and observed in a larger area and duration (e.g., more individuals, more trait variations, more chance of encounter,
 @McLeod2020EffSpe).
 For example, if a local probabilistic network $N_1$ of area
 $A_1$ is obtained from a larger network $N_0$ of area $A_0$, with $A_1$ being completely nested within $A_0$, interaction probabilities should be smaller in